ONLINE COURSES IN SCIENCE

 About the instructor

-Diane Speed is the founder of The Classical Kids Network and co-founder of HS College-Bound.
+Diane Speed was the founder of Connecticut's Classical Kids Network, and she is co-founder of HS College-Bound.
 She has a B.S. in biology from Drexel University, as well as a minor in chemistry.
 Before marrying, Diane worked in laboratories at SmithKline Pharmaceuticals (antibiotic development), Temple University Research labs (hemophilia/clotting factors), and the Philadelphia Water Department (water purity).
 Diane has been teaching biology to homeschooled highschoolers since 2013.